 - Service guarantees (many franchises offer a satisfaction or re-clean guarantee)

-A quote that looks cheaper may exclude the initial cleanup or cover only one dog.
-Compare the all-in monthly figure for your actual dog count and yard, not the advertised starting price.
+A cheaper-looking quote sometimes just leaves out the initial cleanup or assumes a single dog.
+Compare the all-in monthly figure for your real dog count and yard, not the number in the ad.

 Why hire a service at all